 Why I love this recipe:

-For our wedding, we were gifted a cookbook from the Junior League of Lafayette, La., and this book served as my jumping off point for an authentic jambalaya recipe.
+For our wedding, we were gifted a cookbook from the Junior League of Lafayette, La..
+This book served as my jumping off point for developing an authentic jambalaya recipe.

 Looking for other dishes that are great for sharing while watching football?
 Check out my Football Food recipe collection.